microsoft/vscode-dtdl/README.md

 - Follow the instruction to assign the interface name.
 - If there are multiple templates existing, choose a template you need.
 Otherwise, the extension will the basic template as default.
 - A JSON file will be created in the current folder.
 The file name is based on the interface name you assigned.
-- The @id is the path component of the [Digital Twin Model Identifier](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#digital-twin-model-identifier-dtmi) (DTMI).
+- The @id is the path component of the [Digital Twin Model Identifier](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTMI/README.md) (DTMI).
 You should modify the @id following the DTMI rule to uniquely identify the device model.
-- You could extend the interface with [DTDL v2](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md).

 ### Intellisense and Syntax validation

-This extension could help you with the language syntax (including auto-completion) and also validate the syntax with [DTDL v2](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md).
+This extension could help you with the language syntax (including auto-completion) and also validate the syntax with [DTDL](https://aka.ms/dtdl).

-> Note: This extension only supports these [Semantic Types](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#semantic-types).

 ### Use Predefined Code Snippets